 The last area, Taste It! allows you to sample over 60 different drinks that Coca-Cola sells throughout the world.
 I took a few pictures including one of ol’ faithful, the original.

 If you’ve ever wondered what the worst possible soft drink is, look no further.
 It is available at the World Of Coca-Cola.
 Beverly from Italy has to be the worst drink ever created; I don’t see how anyone can like this.
-I think this clip sums it all up nicely:
+I think the video clip below sums it all up nicely.

 If you’re in Atlanta, check out the World Of Coca-Cola, but even better, when you’re there, trick your friend into drinking Beverly by telling them how great it is.
 Trust me; it worked on me.

-If I could use only one word to describe the Georgia Aquarium it would be breathtaking.
+If I could use only one word to describe the Georgia Aquarium (225 Baker Street, NW), it would be breathtaking.